Home

 What is the cost of living in Malaysia per month for a student in Kuala Lumpur?

-The cost of living in Kuala Lumpur, Malaysia, can range from 2,500 RM to 3,500 RM per month, including rent, food, transportation, and other expenses.
+Students living in Kuala Lumpur may spend approximately 2,500 RM to 3,500 RM per month including rent, food, transportation, and other daily expenses.

 How do I manage my budget while living in Malaysia?